Important data

 Please contact studentlifeofficer@essb.eur.nl or contact them via the chat.

-You can become active in one of Cedo Nulli's 16 committees.
-These committees organise activities by students, for students!
-This is the perfect way to develop new skills and build a great network of people in your study and faculty!
+You can get involved in one of our 17 committees.
+Committees organise activities by and for students, ranging from creative events to a week abroad with fellow students to career-focused events and more!
+There is something for everyone.
+It's the perfect way to develop new skills and build a great network within your programme and the entire ESSB community.

 Are you prepared enough to start your international bachelor at ESSB?
 Would you like to have a chance to win an official ESSB goodie?
 Test your knowledge of studying at EUR and ESSB and have a chance at winning one of the ESSB goodies (see button at the top of the page).